How to Crochet a Non-Stretchy Crochet Strap

 How Does Fishing Line Help to Make a Crochet Handle that Doesn’t Stretch?

-Before we get to the technique of how to do it, I want to show you how (and a little bit of why) it works.
 I worked a long strap for my new bag pattern with fishing line included, handed one end to my husband and held the other end myself.
 We each pulled as hard as we could to see if there was any stretch or movement.
 The only real movement was my bicep shaking under the pressure of his much stronger one.
 A successful non-stretchy crochet handle, in my book!

 Testing it by playing tug-of-war with my husband wasn’t enough, though.
 I wanted to actually see the difference side by side and I wanted to show you the difference.